Andreessen Horowitz could make the carbon offset API Patch its latest climate bet – TechCrunch

 VersionOne’s Angela Tran addressed any concerns about the defensibility of Patch’s technology in her own September announcement.

-“We also believe that defensibility comes with the aggregation and “digitization” of quality supply.
+“We also believe that defensibility comes with the aggregation and ‘digitization’ of quality supply.
 When we view Patch as a marketplace, we believe that businesses (demand) care about the type of projects (supply) they purchase to neutralize their emissions,” Tran wrote.
 “For example, a company might choose their sustainability legacy to be linked with forestry or mineralization projects.
 Patch is partnering with the best carbon removal developers and the latest negative emission technologies to build a network of low-cost, impactful projects.”

 While Patch is explicitly focused on climate change, Andreessen has made a few early investments in a broad sustainability thesis.
 The firm led a $9 million investment into Silo last year and backed KoBold Metals back in 2019.